Skip to primary navigation Skip to content Skip to footer

 Many sitting areas have been provided around the property to invite guests to sit and experience the year-round grandeur of the ancient oak alley, the fragrance of spring and summer blooms and the sights and sounds of bird life, wildlife and plantation life of long ago.

 Each courtyard displays a dramatic water feature where exotic Lotus and Lily pads thrive.
-Large and colorful Koi friskily circle the ponds providing vibrant colors and a peaceful feeling.

 Have you ever wondered what it takes to keep our gardens looking as good as they do?
 Here are some gardening tips from Houmas House Head Gardener, Craig Black.